 On a side note, you can also assign Preferred Visibility status to frequent senders.
 This can be controlled from the Android wheel menu at the top-right corner.
-Such contacts will see you nearby even if you’re not Fast Share at the moment.
+Such contacts will see you nearby even if you’re not Nearby Share at the moment.

 4. The sending and receiving process is fairly similar to file sharing via Bluetooth.
 The sender will select the contact with whom he/she wants to share and the other device will get a notification.
 Upon acceptance, the transfer will begin.
 You can view the progress right from an overlay at the bottom.

 From the looks of it, Nearby Share seems a minimal approach to file sharing on the Android ecosystem.
 Plus it doesn’t seem to be tied to Pixel phones as it’s based on Google Play services.
 It is expected to run with a Chromebook, Google Chrome browser, and other devices (perhaps even Apple ones).
 Ergo, it is likely to function across the board and seems quite a handy feature to have, at least on paper.
 We’ll be testing the speed comparisons with its alternative solutions and update the result here.